-The University will accept modified Institutional Costs rates from government and non-profit agencies, provided the modified rates are published and there is sufficient evidence that the modified rates are applied to all Canadian universities.
+The University will accept modified Institutional Costs rates from government and other sponsors, provided the modified rates are published and there is sufficient evidence that the modified rates are applied to all Canadian universities.

 In all other instances, approval of the Vice-President (Research and International) is required for any exception to the Institutional Costs rates set out in this Policy.
 Requests for exceptions must be made in writing to the Director of the Office of Research Services, with support from the Dean or Director of an Academic Unit and from the Department Head for Academic Units with Departments.
 Requests for exceptions must include an explanation as to why the exception should be considered.
-The Director of the Office of Research Services will in turn forward the request to the Vice-President (Research and International) for consideration.
+The Director of the Office of Research Services or The Director of Research Contracts will in turn forward the request to the Vice-President (Research and International) for consideration.

 Distribution of Institutional Costs Revenue